brendano/myutil/README.md

 * corenlp/: runners for Stanford CoreNLP that work with JSON or XML-based one-line-per-document formats.
 Once you have thousands of documents, these formats are typically much faster to deal with than CoreNLP's one-document-per-file strategy.
 They're more Hadoop-friendly too.
+To use these, need to drop in the model file (stanford-corenlp-3.2.0-models.jar) into lib/stanford_extras

 Example models:
 * In the root package, example implementation of CGS LDA.
 When working